tytydraco/yessleep/out/For_the_first_time_in_my_life_Im_afraid.md

 **Because there's beauty in the shadows.
 Because it's not only me that sees the world this way.**

-**And yet this little companion keeps me up at night more than the man I dreamt of, who attached himself at the waist to the floor under my bed, that's in a hidden away in a novella out of sight.**
+**And yet this little companion keeps me up at night more than the man I dreamt of, who attached himself at the waist to the floor under my bed, and now lies hidden away in a novella out of sight.**

 **But I slept just fine.**